cocos/cocos-docs/en/asset/spine.md

 # Skeletal Animation Assets (Spine)

-Skeletal animation assets in Creator are exported from [Spine](http://esotericsoftware.com/), which currently supports [JSON](http://esotericsoftware.com/spine-export/#JSON) and [binary](http://esotericsoftware.com/spine-export/#%E4%BA%8C%E8%BF%9B%E5%88%B6) data formats.
+Skeletal animation assets in Creator are exported from [Spine](http://esotericsoftware.com/), which currently supports the [JSON](http://esotericsoftware.com/spine-export/#JSON) and [binary](http://esotericsoftware.com/spine-export/#%E4%BA%8C%E8%BF%9B%E5%88%B6) data formats.

 The supported Spine versions for each Creator version are as follows.